Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 • Public services

-1. 10/10/2025 Cloud Native is an approach to building systems based on microservices, containers, and automation that speeds up releases, improves resilience, and lowers costs.
-This article covers the principles, cases, and practical steps for migrating from a monolith.
+1. 10.10.2025 Cloud Native is an approach to building systems based on microservices, containers, and automation that speeds up releases, improves resilience, and lowers costs.
+This article covers principles, case studies, and practical steps for moving away from a monolith.

-2. Current IT systems hold the business back: changes drag on for weeks, every release is stressful, and the infrastructure is like a minefield.
+2. Current IT systems are slowing down the business: changes drag on for weeks, every release is stressful, and the infrastructure feels like a minefield.

 3. Companies are looking for an approach that will provide flexibility, speed up time to market, and reduce dependence on manual operations.